Peshawar-Dera Ismail Khan Motorway Will Bring Development In Region: Gandapur - UrduPoint

 The project has an estimated cost of Rs276 billion and it is expected to be completed within four years. .

-The motorway will start from Chamkani area of Peshawar by passing through Darra Adamkhel, Kohat, Hangu, Karak, Bannu, Lakki Marwat and Tank and will end at Dera Ismail Khan.
+The motorway would start from Chamkani area of Peshawar by passing through Darra Adamkhel, Kohat, Hangu, Karak, Bannu, Lakki Marwat and Tank and will end at Dera Ismail Khan.